Aeons-Team/Aeons/contracts/dre-contract/README.md

 # XDrive DRE Contract
-Warp smart contracts for XDrive to run on warp DRE nodes
+Warp smart contracts for XDrive designed to run on DRE nodes

 (This is not integrated into XDrive yet)